iaroslavshvets/formagus/packages/docs/docs/index.md

 )
 ```

-Now lets add the Formagus into the mix:
+Now let's add the Formagus into the mix:

 ```jsx
 import {Form} from 'formagus';